SomenMistri/intro_to_scRNA-seq/Lessons/3_integration_and_clustering.md

 * One way of exploring the PCs is using a heatmap to visualize the most variant genes for select PCs with the genes and cells ordered by PCA scores.
 The idea here is to look at the PCs and determine whether the genes driving them make sense for differentiating the different cell types.

-* The elbow plot is another helpful way to determine how many PCs to use for clustering so that we are capturing majority of the variation in the data.
+* The elbow plot is another helpful way to determine how many PCs to use for clustering so that we are capturing the majority of the variation in the data.
 The elbow plot visualizes the standard deviation of each PC, and we are looking for where the standard deviations begins to plateau.
 Essentially, where the elbow appears is usually the threshold for identifying the majority of the variation.
 However, this method can be quite subjective.

 Run **chunk 5** to create both the **heatmap** and **elbow plot**: